plancksecurity/foundation-planckJSONServerWrapper/README.md

 JSON API the lengths of strings are always known.

-Moreover, the "length" that has to be given here means the length of the string seen by the C API side, after processing of all JSON escaping mechanisms, so it might be difficult to calculate that value at client side.
+Moreover, the "length" that has to be given here means the length of the string seen by the C API side after processing of all JSON escaping mechanisms as raw UTF-8 NFC string, so it might be difficult to calculate that value at client side.

 Example:
 ```